bezmoradi/tutorials/go/08-slice.md

 fmt.Println(slice)   // [0 1 2 3 4 5 6 7 8 9]
 ```

 Technically speaking, a slice is a window to the original array; in other words, it does not copy anything from the original array but contains a pointer to part of that array that's why mutating a slice element would result in mutation in the original array/slice as well.
-For more details on this behavior, see [How Slices Behave When Passed to Functions](#how-slices-behave-when-passed-to-functions).

 ```go
 numbers := []int{0, 1, 2, 3, 4, 5, 6, 7, 8, 9}